Cakez0r/Cakewalk/README.md

+### NOTE: This project isn't in development any more and isn't a particularly good implementation!
+Check out my latest implementation at https://www.youtube.com/watch?v=nm2oefno9cE.
+Feel free to get in touch.
+I'm always interested to here from other game developers!

 # Cakewalk

 An MMO server I'm working on just for kicks.
 Not really intended to be a reuseable library, but the networking core should lift out pretty easily.